 Distance students can meet their fellow students by attending on campus events or can connect online.
 Make the most of discussion forums and other means of communication within your distance units.

-The UTAS Community Friends and Networks Programme connects students who are new to town with Tasmanian people from all walks of life.
+The UTAS Community Friends and Networks Program connects students who are new to town with Tasmanian people from all walks of life.

-Whether you are new to town or a Tassie local, Dona and Robert would love to invite you to get involved with the CFNP.
+Whether you are new to town or a Tassie local, the team would love to have you join them at an upcoming event!